zemmyang/itc-data-mining-project/README.md

 # Data Mining project!

+## current problems
+* can't handle apostrophes in the url properly

-## Current Issues
+## Version History
-* How to get a full list of all the categories?
-* PEP 8!
+2021 feb 21 - only scrapes one category